-- 6.27 Pathways should be in accordance with the pathway classifications shown in Figure 36: Active Transportation Network and the Town's General Design and Construction Specifications. - 6.28 A continuous on-street and off-street pathway / sidewalk network must be provided to facilitate connections for residents to parks and open spaces, the Neighbourhood Hub commercial areas and amenities, school sites, and potential future transit facilities within and beyond the community. - 6.29 Enhanced crosswalks will be required where a regional pathway crosses a road.
-Enhanced crosswalks may include curb extensions, rapid flashing beacon systems or other features. - 6.30 The active transportation network shown in Figure 36: Active Transportation Network should be supported by pedestrianoriented lighting, clear signage and wayfinding.
+- 6.26 A continuous on-street and off-street pathway / sidewalk network must be provided to facilitate connections for residents to parks and open spaces, the Neighbourhood Hub commercial areas and amenities, school sites, and potential future transit facilities within and beyond the community. - 6.27 Crosswalks will be required where an on-street or off-street regional pathway crosses a road. - 6.28 The active transportation network shown in Figure 37: Active Transportation Network should be supported by pedestrianoriented lighting, clear signage and wayfinding.
 Dedicated active modes infrastructure at community destinations will be provided, such as bike racks and storage facilities.
-Supportive infrastructure should be of a consistent aesthetic throughout the community to support a sense of place and will be subject to Town approval at the detailed design stage. - 6.31 The pathway identified as "3.0m School Pathway" on Figure 7: Ridgemont NASP Land Use Concept and Figure 36: Active Transportation Network will have the route finalized and be constructed at the discretion and cost of the school and/or Town of Okotoks.
-If this pathway is not constructed, no update to the NASP will be required.
+Supportive infrastructure should be of a consistent aesthetic throughout the community to support a sense of place and will be subject to Town approval at the detailed design stage.